 If you want to view your current location on the map and activate the relevant function in the Map Tool, the Geolocation API of your internet browser will be used with your consent.
 If you use a device with GPS support, the current location can be determined more precisely with the aid of the GPS module.
 Your location data will only be collected and used via the Geolocation API of your internet browser if you activate the positioning function by clicking on the relevant field.
 These data are used to align the map display and mark your location there.

-We use the basemap.de service for the Map Tool.
-This allows us to offer you further visualization functions when you use the map function.
-When you use the Map Tool, basemap.de is informed that you have accessed the relevant website.
+We use the basemap.de service as well as the HERE Global B.V. service for the Map Tool.
+This allows us to offer you further visualization functions when you use the map and search function.
+When you use the Map Tool, basemap.de and HERE Global B.V. is informed that you have accessed the relevant website.
 Moreover, the coordinates of the current map section are transferred to activate the technical function.

 5. Recipient of the data